Savings Calculator

 📋Steps to Calculate

-1. Input principal amount and interest rate.
+1. Enter your starting principal amount and current annual interest rate (APY).

 Mistakes to Avoid ⚠️